 However, Dillon wasn’t entirely eradicated.
 They just moved the town, and the community continued to nurture the ski industry in the area.
 By the 1960s they were able to get back on their feet as recreational skiing started to become popular.

 Ski resorts in the Summit County started to rise, and with the completion of the Eisenhower Tunnel, more commercial business started pouring into Dillon.
 Now, this lovely town is one of the most amazing skiing spots in Colorado.
 Learn more about Dillon’s fascinating history at the Summit Historic Society, a collection of four museums.

 Dillon Reservoir Recreation Area – Dillon is a fantastic town with 26 miles of shoreline covered by the mountain backdrop.
 This large reservoir is popular in the warmer seasons for fishing and boating.

 Read about the top things to do in Dillon.

 During winter, people staying in Dillon have access to 5 ski areas within a thirty-minute drive: Arapahoe Basin, Breckenridge, Copper Mountain, Keystone, and Loveland.
 The surrounding area offers countless winter activities.

 In the summer, people flock to the Dillon Reservoir area.
 The Dillon Marina rents boats, canoes and more things to take you out on the lake.
-On the opposite side of the lake, the Frisco Marina rents out boats as well.
+On the opposite side of the pond, the Frisco Marina rents out boats as well.

-- Numerous campgrounds exist around Lake Dillon.
+- Numerous White River National Forest campgrounds exist around Lake Dillon.

 - Rent a boat or fish from the shore at Lake Dillon.